Arwa al-Sulayhi: Sources

 There are three main sources for Arwa's life.
 The first is the Ta'rikh al-Yaman, or "History of Yemen", by the 12th-century Umara al-Yamani.
-Umara was a Fatimid sympathizer, despite being a Sunni, who settled in Egypt in 1164.
+Umara was a Fatimid sympathiser, despite being a Sunni, who settled in Egypt in 1164.
 His book covered the Sulayhid dynasty and influenced later chroniclers like Taj al-Din al-Yamani, Ali al-Khazraji, and Yahya ibn al-Husayn.

-The second is the 'Uyun al-Akhbar wa Funun al-Athar, by Idris Imad al-Din, the 19th Tayyibi Isma'ili da'i mutlaq who lived during the 15th century.
+The second is the Uyun al-Akhbar wa Funun al-Athar, by Idris Imad al-Din, the 19th Tayyibi Isma'ili da'i mutlaq who lived during the 15th century.
 Volume 7 of this work was dedicated to the religious doctrinal history of the Sulayhids.
 His work is important because, as a da'i, he had insider access to sources that would have been off-limits for others.

 Finally, there is the sijillat between the Sulayhids and the Fatimids, which are important as a primary source.
 The Sijillat al-Mustansiriyya, which comprises 66 sijills that were sent from the Fatimid chancery to the Sulayhids, is the main source for this; it found its way to Gujarat in India.

 In general, Isma'ili sources have historically been very limited because they have been off-limits to everyone except followers of the da'wah.
 They are found in Isma'ili libraries throughout Yemen, western India, Iran, and Central Asia but only available to approved adherents.
 They have also been made available through the Institute of Ismaili Studies in London.
 This has contributed to some of the obscurity surrounding Arwa and her life.
 Another contributing factor is that Egyptian (such as Ibn Muyassar, al-Maqrizi, and Ibn Taghribirdi) and Iraqi (such as Ibn al-Athir) historians generally paid little attention to Yemen during the Fatimid era.